p-chambers/pchambers-blog/content/Articles/2016-12-07-Git-latex-diff.md

 ## The `pdf` Method

-Ok, so the previous method still required some extra processing to read, as there is still not line wrapping, and not everybody likes reading long latex code in a terminal.
+Ok, so the previous method still required some extra processing to read, as there is still no line wrapping, and not everybody likes reading long latex code in a terminal.
 Luckily, there's a nifty `difftool` for this, named [latexdiff](http://www.ctan.org/tex-archive/support/latexdiff).
 This can be found in the `apt-get` package repositories,

 	sudo apt-get install latexdiff